TatyanaDev/Hook_form/README.md

-1. Создать форму, которая содержит следующие элементы:
+1. Create a form that contains the following elements:
-   ◦ Select с поиском
+   ◦ Select with search
-   ▪ Поле не должно быть пустым и вызывать валидацию на event onBlur
+   ▪ The field must not be empty and must trigger validation on event onBlur

-   ◦ Два DatePicker (не RangePicker)
+   ◦ Two DatePickers (not RangePicker)
-   ▪ Как минимум один не должен быть пустым
+   ▪ At least one must not be empty

-   ◦ Массив строк
+   ◦ Array of strings
-   ▪ Каждая строка содержит один select без поиска с заранее заданным значениями (любые 5-10 значений) и два input. Все поля не могут быть пустыми, если хотя бы одно поле заполнено или это первая строка
+   ▪ Each row contains one select without search with pre-defined values (any 5-10 values) and two inputs.
+One of the fields must be filled in
-   ▪ Валидацию на event onBlur
+   ▪ Validation on event onBlur
-   ▪ Строки можно добавлять и удалять
+   ▪ Rows can be added and deleted

-   ◦ Кнопка Submit
+   ◦ Submit button
-   ▪ По нажатию должна выполняться валидация всех полей и если проходит успешно, то после этого вывести в консоле все значения полей и вывести сообщение “Success” любым способом
+   ▪ When pressed, validation of all fields should be performed and if it is successful, then all field values should be displayed in the console and the message "Success" should be displayed in any way.

-2. Использовать компоненты Ant, react-hook-form + yup
+2. Use Ant components, react-hook-form + yup
-3. Расположение элементов, стили и т.д. не имеют значения. Основной упор должен быть сделан на логику и поведение элементов
+3. Location of elements, styles, etc. do not matter.
+The main focus should be on the logic and behavior of the elements

 # Getting Started with Create React App